oracle/truffleruby/README.md

 `--jvm`.

-At runtime you can tell if you are using the native configuration using `TruffleRuby.native?`.
+At runtime you can tell if you are using the native configuration using `TruffleRuby.native?`

 You won't encounter it when using TruffleRuby from the GraalVM, but there is also another configuration which is TruffleRuby running on the JVM but with the Graal compiler not available.
-This configuration will have much lower performance and should normally only be used for development.
+This configuration will have much lower performance and should normally only be used for development. `ruby --version` will mention `Interpreter` for this configuration.

 ## System Compatibility